A Comprehensive Guide to End to End (E2E) Testing

 In this comprehensive guide to understanding what end to end (E2E) tests are, we will look at how they work, as well as an example of where you apply end to end tests.

-End to end testing makes sure a system works as expected for the end user by testing the different flows that a user might take within an application.
-In fact, the phrase “beginning-to-end” would be more fitting because this testing focuses on testing the flow from the beginning to the end of a given process.
+End to end (E2E) testing is a software testing method that ensures an application works as expected for the end user by testing the different flows that a user might take from beginning to end.

 Unit testing focuses on the smallest components of an application — testing an API endpoint, testing a function, etc. While unit testing allows the tester to focus on these components, it is important to ensure all the pieces work together.